Lokale-Mand/lokalemand/README.md

 xed .
 ```

+## Clean Firebase Data and Cache

-// to clean old firebase data and cache from code
+To clean old Firebase data and cache from the code:

 ```shell
 rm -rf .metadata